 Step 10: Use Measure instead of Calculated Column

-Measure are calculated on the runtime while calculate column consume memory for processing information so it is best practice to create measure instead of calculated column.
+Measures are calculated on the runtime while calculated columns consume memory for processing information so it is best practice to create measures instead of the calculated columns.

 Step 11: Use Variable instead of Measures

-If there is any formula which is not required to be used in any other measure then it is a suggested to use variable as it help keep the code clean and also make code structured.
+If there is any formula that is not required to be used in any other measure then it is suggested to use a variable as it helps keep the code clean and also makes the code structured.